sigmacomputing/sigmaquickstarts/site/sigmaguides/src/google_analytics_4_template/google_analytics_4_template.md

 At a high level, the necessary actions in your Google account are
 <ol>
   <li>Migrate your Google Analytics from Universal Analytics to GA4.
 This is done inside the GA platform.</li>
   <li>Configure a BigQuery link for GA4 data.
-This is done inside the GA platform and allows raw GA data to be dumped into a GCP project.</li>
+This is done inside the GA platform and allows raw GA data to be dumped into a GCP project.
+Note that you should use the Daily export option.</li>
   <li>Configure a service account or OAuth authentication to allow Snowflake to read data from BigQuery storage.
 This is done in the GCP platform.</li>
 </ol>